Governance at GLF Schools

 Appointees at all levels of governance must conduct themselves in line with the vision and values of the Trust, and in accordance with the seven principles of public life.

 The Register of Business Interests is available here

 Financial information is available here

 You can find out more about the members of the Trust here.

 The Board of Trustees

-The Board of Trustees is responsible for the three core functions of governance:
+The Board of Trustees is the accountable body for all schools in the Trust, and is responsible for the three core functions of governance:

 - Ensuring clarity of vision, ethos and strategic direction

 - Holding executive leaders to account for the educational performance of the organisation and its pupils, and the performance management of staff

 - Overseeing the financial performance of the organisation and making sure its money is well spent.